UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 `conflict` - when two or more commits will change the same line, or lines, of code.

 `fast-forward` - what happens when a merge has no conflicts.
 All commits are zipped together and are now a part of the commit history.
+This is the best most wonderful kind of merge.

-`merge commit` git tries to zip commits together. sometimes the teeth queeze together and this causes a conflict.
+`merge commit` git tries to zip commits together.
+Sometimes the teeth queeze together and this causes a conflict.
 In this case, once the conflicts are resolved, you will create a merge commit, which includes all of the changes from all commits in the merge.

 ## Did you know that your git repository is actually a tree?

-It sure is.
+Look how nice.

 ![git is a tree](https://www.drupal.org/files/repositorydiagram.png)